BOOK OF THE MONTH BOOMER TIMES & SENIOR LIFE FLORIDA

 CANBERRA WEEKLY AUSTRALIA BOOK REVIEW JANUARY 2019

-CBC interview : with Dr. David Bardsley discussing overcoming behavioural and learning disabilities with vigorous exercise and becoming an Oral & Maxillo Facial Surgeon.
+CBC interview : with David Bardsley discussing overcoming behavioural and learning disabilities with vigorous exercise and becoming an Oral & Maxillo Facial Surgeon.

 MEDIA CONTACT: Liz.Kelsch@sourcebook.com 630 536-0595